Request for Proposal (RFP) for Hosting Future WMS Congress

-- This RFP invites the submission of bids to host the Congress in the future.
-Any proposal to host a future WMS Congress must be presented by a Principal Investigator/group of PI’s who have a track record in the field of neuromuscular disorders and are acquainted with WMS and the way the congress is run.
+Any proposal to host a future WMS Congress must be presented by a Principal Investigator/group of PrincipIe Investigators who have a track record in the field of neuromuscular disorders and are acquainted with WMS and the way the Congress is run.

 First stage: Letter of Intent to Bid

-This letter should express the wish of the Local Organising Committee (LOC) and the Destination to submit a bid.
-The city as well as the name/s of the potential venues should be mentioned.
+This letter should be submitted by 17th July 2023.
+In it, the proposing member/s should express their wish to submit a full bid.
+The city, as well as the name/s of the potential venues, should be mentioned.
 A well-researched and presented potential venue, available during the relevant time period, is required for discussion.
-This will be discussed with the WMS Executive Board and if they approve in principle then the WMS Secretariat will set up a meeting/ call with the LOC to talk through the process and offer support and guidance where required.
+This will be discussed with the WMS Executive Board and if they approve in principle then the WMS Secretariat will set up a meeting or call with the proposing members to talk through the process and offer support and guidance where required.
 A more detailed congress bid guidance document will be sent at this stage.
-The LOC may be invited at this stage to present the information to the board or asked to provide more information.
+The proposing members will be invited to present the information to the board or asked to provide more information.
 Click here to see the current structure of the congress programme.
 The proposing members of the successful bid will form part of the Local Organising Committee (LOC) for the resulting Congress.

 The criteria for bid success will include but may not be limited to:

-- availability of suitable dates at a suitable congress venue, in an easy to reach destination, compatible with minimum capacity requirements (1000-1500 expected by 2027) and pharmaceutical compliance.
+availability of suitable dates at a suitable congress venue, in an easy to reach destination, compatible with minimum capacity requirements (1000-1500 expected by 2027) and pharmaceutical compliance.

-- the strength of the local neuromuscular community, commitment of senior WMS Member to be involved in the Local Organising Committee.
+the strength of the local neuromuscular community, commitment of a senior WMS Member to be involved in the Local Organising Committee.

 The final decision regarding selection of the host destination will be made by the WMS Executive Board.